marcwrobel/ansible-collection-assertions/ansible_collections/marcwrobel/assertions/roles/assert_distribution/README.md

 ## Implementation notes

-This role does not implement the version check like `marcwrobel.assertions.assert_ansible` because :
+This role does not implement the version check like `marcwrobel.assertions.assert_that_ansible` because :
 - it was too complex to include `min` and `max` variables for multiple distributions,
 - point release are not frequent and point release number is rarely included in `ansible_distribution_version`, making it less relevant.